skirpichev/python-gmp/README.rst

 compatible with the Python stdlib's module `math`_.

-This module requires Python 3.9 or later versions and has been tested with CPython 3.9 through 3.14, with PyPy 3.11 and with GraalPy 25.0.
+This module requires Python 3.9 or later versions and has been tested with CPython 3.9 through 3.14, with PyPy3.11 7.3.20 and with GraalPy 25.0.
 Free-threading builds of the CPython are supported.

 Releases are available in the Python Package Index (PyPI) at https://pypi.org/project/python-gmp/.